schollz/supertonic/README.md

 this drum machine introspects by looking at any of the current drum patterns and generating a new drum pattern based specifically on that pattern and which instruments they are (e.g. a snare rhythm based on the kick pattern).

-these generative rhythms are accomplished using [Google's "variational autoencoder"](https://github.com/magenta/magenta/tree/master/magenta/models/music_vae) for drum performances. [their blog post](https://magenta.tensorflow.org/groovae) explains it best (and [their paper](https://arxiv.org/pdf/1803.05428.pdf) explains it better), but essentially they had professional drummers play and electronic drum-set for 12+ hours which was later used to feed a special kind of neural network.
+these generative rhythms are accomplished using [Google's "variational autoencoder"](https://github.com/magenta/magenta/tree/master/magenta/models/music_vae) for drum performances. [their blog post](https://magenta.tensorflow.org/groovae) explains it best (and [their paper](https://arxiv.org/pdf/1803.05428.pdf) explains it better), but essentially they had professional drummers play an electronic drum-set for 12+ hours which was later used to feed a special kind of neural network.
 I used their model from this network and sampled it randomly to produce "new" groups of drum rhythms (>~1,000,000 of them). then I created probability distributions from calculating bayesian probabilities from each instrument to each other instrument, within each rhythm grouping. this probability table can then generate a snare drum pattern based on a kick drum pattern, or generate a hihat pattern based on a snare drum pattern, etc. etc.

 ### sounds